Aneto: First winter ascent

 The first winter ascent of the mountain was achieved on 1 March 1878 by Roger de Monts, B. Courrèges, and B. and V. Paget.

 First sea to summit ascent

-Starting from the Atlantic ocean, unresupplied and unsupported, Louis-Philippe Loncke reached the summit on day 25 of his crossing of the Pyrenees (August 19, 2020).
+Starting from the Atlantic ocean, unresupplied and unsupported, Louis-Philippe Loncke reached the summit on day 25 of his crossing of the Pyrenees (19 August 2020).

 Flora

 The uniqueness of the massif and its appeal has led to the virtual abandonment of farming activities, replaced by tourism.
 The flora of the environment, therefore, has been impeccably conserved, especially on hillsides and massifs, where the forests remain in their primary state.

 Upper Alpine

 This layer, which reaches 3,404 metres above sea level, is the one that presents greatest difficulties for the development of life.
 The harsh weather conditions that the plants have to endure at the top of the peaks, ridges and crests, require the development of an extraordinary resilience.
 There are a number of factors to endure such as strong insolation, low temperatures and short growing seasons in the presence of snow most of the year.

-Totally devoid of woody vegetation, it is colonized by more than 100 plant species, including lichens, mosses, succulents and microscopic algae.
-Among the flora present are the Androsace Vandelli, which is found at 2,800 metres, and the Silene acaulis.
+Totally devoid of woody vegetation, it is colonised by more than 100 plant species, including lichens, mosses, succulents and microscopic algae.
+Among the flora present are Androsace alpina, which is found at 2,800 metres, and Silene acaulis.
 20% of these species are endemic to the Pyrenees.